shurik179/yozh/docs/quickstart/hello_world.rst

 program - otherwise, your robot will start motion while still connected by USB cable to the computer, which is probably not what you want.

-To test the robot, connect it to the computer, using the microUSB connector of the ItsyBitsy RP2040.
+To test the robot, connect it to the computer, using the USB-C connector of the ESP32-S3.
 Make sure the robot switch is in ON position.
-Start the Mu  editor and open `code.py` file in CircuitPython drive, using **Load** button.
+Start the Mu  editor and open `code.py` file in `CIRCUITPY` drive, using **Load** button.
 Erase everything in that file so it is blank.

 Now, find the folder with examples from Yozh library you downloaded previously.